 The results of community consultation on the crossing alternatives indicate concern that the crossing X-11C alternative would have a notable impact to community character in Sandwich Towne.
 These concerns are related to potential increases in traffic and nuisance impacts (noise, dust) and the relative proximity of the new crossing to Ambassador Bridge.
-In addition, the Crossing X-11C alternative also has the potential to impact approximately 100 homes in Sandwich Towne with noise increases greater than 5 decibels (dB) - a level of increased noise which requires mitigation be considered.
-A noise barrier to reduce changes in noise levels to below 5 dB is estimated to cost approximately \$CAD 20-million.
+In addition, the Crossing X-11C alternative also has the potential to impact approximately 100 homes in Sandwich Towne with noise increases greater than five decibels (dB) - a level of increased noise which requires mitigation be considered.
+A noise barrier to reduce changes in noise levels to below 5 dB is estimated to cost approximately \$CAD 20million.

-Crossing X-10B, with the plaza and crossing located in the industrial lands west of Sandwich Street is not expected to have a substantial impact to the community and neighbourhood features in this part of the city.
+Crossing X-10B, with the plaza and crossing located in the industrial lands west of Sandwich Street is not expected to have a substantial impact to the community and neighbourhood features in this part of

-In the US, the X-11C Crossing would have a greater number of impacts to active residential and business units; albeit relatively few in comparison to the plaza and interchange.
+In the U.S., the X-11C Crossing would have a greater number of impacts to active residential and business units as compared to Crossing X-10A and X-10B; albeit relatively few in comparison to the plaza and interchange.